Process mapping creates value as it helps people understand the business context of the work they are doing. One tool to do this is the SIPOC diagram.

 In other words, it’s a good way to get everyone on the same page before you start mapping the detail.
 You end up with a SIPOC diagram that shows the process at high level.

-Here’s a totally generic SIPOC template that gives you an idea of what the end result should look like.
+Here’s a totally generic SIPOC example that gives you an idea of what the end result should look like.

-Let’s look at the different areas of the SIPOC diagram in more detail.
+Let’s look at the different areas of the SIPOC template in more detail and how you can put one together for your own project.

 In project management terms, these are the people identified as your project stakeholders.